Defending California Residents Against DUI Charges

 In California, a third or subsequent DUI charge within 10 years is a felony DUI.
 This means that the penalties will increase significantly and you could permanently lose your license.

-Felony DUI in California can result in up to 3 years in state prison, a fine of up to $1,000, an ignition interlock device for at least 1 year, and designation as an “habitual traffic offender” (HTO) by the California Department of Motor Vehicles (DMV).
+Felony DUI in California can result in up to 3 years in state prison and a fine of up to $1,000.
+It can also result in an ignition interlock device for at least 1 year, and designation as an “habitual traffic offender” (HTO) by the California Department of Motor Vehicles (DMV).
 In some cases, you may lose your license altogether.

 You Need Effective DUI Defense Strategies